Zoom on the Champion 100307

 Power & Run Time

-With its dual-fuel technology, the powerful and versatile Champion 100307 provides an output of 120V.
-While gasoline-powered, it gives a running wattage of 3500W along with a peak wattage of 4375W.
-While propane-powered, it provides 3150 rated watts and 3950 starting watts.
+The dual-fuel technology of the Champion 100307 allows for an output of 120V and provides superb power and versatility.
+If gasoline-powered, the device provides a running wattage of 3500W and a starting wattage of 4375W.
+If propane-powered, it gives 3150 rated watts and 3950 starting watts.

-At a noise rating of 68 dBA (less noisy than a normal conversation), the generator is started via a conventional pull-start mechanism.
+Enjoying a noise rating of 68 dBA (less noisy than an office), this generator gets running thanks to a simple traditional pull-start mechanism.

 Regarding its running time, the 100307, with a 3.4 gallons fuel capacity can operate for around 9 hours at 50% load with a full tank of gasoline (fuel consumption around 0.38 GPH).
 When using propane, it can run for around 10.5 hours (on a 20 lbs tank - propane consumption around 0.45 GPH).

-The control panel of the 100307 includes an Intelligauge meter, which displays voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.
+The control panel of the 100307 includes an Intelligauge meter showing you voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.

 Besides the usual set of documentation and owner's manual (opens in a new tab) to get you promptly started, Champion also included a propane hose in the 100307's packaging.